neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Deploy datashuttle as installable package (Ankush Agarwal).md

 ### Synopsis

 Users face a substantial challenge when using the datashuttle project because it needs conda to operate.
-The project development targets datashuttle's transformation into a stand-alone executable program that functions across Windows, macOS and Linux platforms without user coding or dependencies.

-The main obstacle to overcome is that datashuttle's terminal user interface stems from Textual software which produces inadequate display results in original system terminal programs.
+The project development targets datashuttle's transformation into a stand-alone executable program that functions across Windows, macOS and Linux platforms without user coding or dependencies.The main obstacle to overcome is that datashuttle's terminal user interface stems from Textual software which produces inadequate display results in original system terminal programs.
 The solution requires collecting information about adding terminal emulators to software packages.
 By leveraging packaging tools like Hatch, PyInstaller, or Briefcase, we can create cross-platform distribution of a datashuttle executable.
 Moreover, [textualitty](https://github.com/lllama/textualitty) can also be explored for macOS.

 Enhancing datashuttle will expand its user base by allowing researchers who require its functionality to use it without needing technical skills.
 Removing the conda requirement helps to remove entry obstacles thus expanding available user numbers.

-The main goals are to:
-1. Schedule research and perform evaluation of different methods to package Python programs with Textual interfaces across multiple platforms
-2. We will execute the strongest solution which also enables long-term maintenance for datashuttle.
-3. The system executes with a uniform set of functions on all main operating platforms (Windows, Linux and MacOs).

 ### Implementation timeline